al-zah/tarantino/README.md

 ## Async Routing

-Before diving into how Director exposes async routing, you should understand [Route Recursion](#route-recursion).
+Before diving into how Tarantino exposes async routing, you should understand [Route Recursion](#route-recursion).
 At it's core route recursion is about evaluating a series of functions gathered when traversing the [Routing Table](#routing-table).